Advancing Leadership Across the Health Sciences

 Designed to be immersive, intensive and time sensitive.
-Using a customized leadership curriculum, Paths to Leadership will provide a 2.5-day intensive career and skill development experience to a faculty cohort in order to teach and promote personal and professional development skills necessary for career success.
+Using a customized leadership curriculum, Paths to Leadership will provide a 5 consecutive half-day immersive career and skill development experience to a faculty cohort in order to teach and promote personal and professional development skills necessary for career success.
 Successful completion of the seminar will be recognized by a program Certificate.

 Who should attend?
 Early career faculty (Assistant Professors and newly promoted Associate Professors).

 Cost: Covered by UC Davis School of Medicine

 Date and location: April 15 – May 6, 2022 | Virtual

 We currently support faculty in pre-selection, career, and application coaching for external faculty development programs for minority faculty and women.
 Attendance at a number of these opportunities is supported by the UC Davis School of Medicine.

 Brief description: Our program helps funnel early and mid-career minority and women faculty members through pre-selection, career, and application coaching for the Association of American Medical Colleges (AAMC) leadership seminars.
 These seminars are designed specifically for faculty who aspire to leadership positions in academic medicine.

 Academic Pathway for Health Science Trainees